PaddlePaddle/docs/doc/paddle/install/index_en.rst

     (1). **CPU version** : If you only want to install CPU version, please refer to command below

-        If you are using Python 2, command to install CPU version is:
+        Command to install CPU version is:
         ::

             python -m pip install --pre paddlepaddle -f https://paddlepaddle.org.cn/whl/develop.html

-        If you are using Python 3, please change **python** in the above command to **python3** and install.

     (2). **GPU version** : If you only want to install GPU version, please refer to command below